twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-jhaneyya-sayadaw/06-bm-t4-on-defilements-jhaneyya%zh.rst

 Thus, defilements cannot be penetrated by practising lightly or casually.
 Views such as “when tired one must change posture” or “when itching one must scratch” are incorrect.

-[Referring to a meditation system taught by a lay teacher who expound a version of the Middle Way.]
+[Referring to a meditation system taught by a lay teacher who expounds a version of the Middle Way.]

  (Continue to explain the ten insight corruptions.)